Le conditionnel: the Conditional in French

 - but: Aurais-tu sorti les carottes du frigo ?
 Would you have taken the carrots out of the refrigerator?

-- take out what? the carrots is the direct object, we need to use the auxiliary avoir
+- take out what? les carottes is the direct object, we use the auxiliary avoir

-For more information on this topic, feel free to visit our avoir and être page.
+For more information on when to use which auxiliary, go to our avoir vs. être page.

 Participe passé

-For the regular -er/-ir/-re verbs, the participe passé is easy to construct:
+For regular -er/-ir/-re verbs, the past participle is formed as follows:

 - If the infinitive ends with -er, the participle ends with é